Your Costa Rica Hot Springs Questions Answered!

 Recent surgeries or procedures that could be affected by sudden slips or falls

-If you suffer from any of the above conditions (or others that you feel may put you at risk), the Costa Rica hot springs property will not know so; it is up to each and every traveller to act responsibly on behalf of his or her own health.
-Health checks are not provided by Costa Rica hot springs property staff, and proof of medical clearance is not required upon reservation or entry.
-When choosing to visit any Costa Rica hot springs property, please prioritize your health.
+If you suffer from any of the above conditions (or other conditions you think may put you at risk), it’s up to you to act responsibly and avoid visiting the hot springs for your own health.
+Health checks are not conducted by Costa Rica hot springs property staff, and proof of medical clearance is not required when you reserve a hot springs pass or enter a hot springs property.
+Please, prioritize your health.

 Is there a minimum age limit to visit the Costa Rica hot springs?